System Delays

 - Giving up too soon: Abandoning strategies before results manifest (declaring culture change failed after three months when transformation requires 18-24 months)

-- Oscillation: Overcorrecting between extremes (swinging from aggressive expansion to severe cutbacks)
+- Oscillation: Overcorrecting between extremes by adding phase lag to feedback loops

-Delays create bias toward quick fixes.
-When fundamental solutions take time but symptoms can be addressed immediately, organizations gravitate toward symptomatic solutions that undermine lasting fixes.
-Senge calls this “faster is slower”—pushing quick fixes makes systems push back harder.
+Delays also create bias toward quick fixes.
+When fundamental solutions take time but symptoms can be addressed immediately, organizations gravitate toward symptomatic solutions.
+Senge calls this “faster is slower.”

 Working with System Delays

-- Anticipate delays in planning: Build realistic timelines.
-Meadows emphasizes you cannot understand system behavior without knowing where delays occur and how long they are.
+- Anticipate delays in planning: Build realistic timelines — you cannot understand system behavior without knowing where delays occur

-- Recognize “more of the same” danger: Doing more faster rarely helps.
-Delays too short cause “chasing your tail”; delays too long create different oscillation patterns.
+- Recognize “more of the same” danger: Doing more faster rarely helps when a delay is the root cause

-- Find leading indicators: Distinguish information delays from physical process delays.
+- Find leading indicators: Distinguish information delays from physical process delays to get earlier signals

-- Use delays as leverage points: Meadows identifies delay lengths as leverage points.
-Lengthening or shortening delays produces major behavioral changes.
+- Use delays as leverage points: Lengthening or shortening delays produces major behavioral changes

 Related Concepts